What is a triggerpoint?

 You should keep your body hydrated and drink plenty of water afterwards.
 I do not recommend vigorous training on the same day after treatment.
 If you want to exercise the same day, you should book your trigger point treatment after exercising.

-Please give at least 24 hours of notice if you wish to cancel your appointment.
+You need to give me at least 24 hours of notice if you wish to cancel your appointment.
+You will always get a reminder 28 hours before booked appointment.
 This helps me accommodate those who may be waiting.

 Thank you for your understanding.